rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

    {% highlight JavaScript %}
    wi_msg_force_print();{% endhighlight %}

-After that function, use a standard LoadRunner message function such as:
+Now use a LoadRunner message function such as:

    {% highlight JavaScript %}
-    lr.outputMessage(">> wi_msg_level_at_init = " + wi_msg_level_at_init +".");{% endhighlight %}
+    lr.outputMessage(">> wi_msg_level_at_init = "
+        + wi_msg_level.at_init() +".");{% endhighlight %}

    PROTIP: Specify a special set of characters at the front of output messages so they are easy to identify among potentially many output lines.

    NOTE: Message text in message functions are built using concatenation rather than formatting codes in sprintf() functions.

 CHALLENGE: Look in Help for other types of messages.